Innovations in production environments in 2020

 Machines learn from the data they collect via sensors in combination with IoT and can convert these data into new industrial big data.
 An example of this is Forpheus, a ping-pong robot showcased by Omron at Hannover Messe.

 Our country too is witnessing the rise of Artificial Intelligence, in short A.I.
-A few months ago, the then Flemish Minister for Innovation, Philippe Muyters, announced the launch of the Flemish Action Plan for Artificial Intelligence.
+Last year, the then Flemish Minister for Innovation, Philippe Muyters, announced the launch of the Flemish Action Plan for Artificial Intelligence.
 This plan includes an annual investment of 32 million euro and is aimed at training, research, implementation and ethics.
 As such, we are well on the way as “small region in Europe” to create considerable added value in AI.